 Orders for the most in-depth travel guide to the North Coast 500 are now open.

-Scotland is very well known for its brilliant wild camping spots, and the fact that it is legal to do it.
+Scotland is very well known for its brilliant wild camping spots, as well the fact that it is legal to do so.
 Although this brings an incredible amount of freedom, there is an etiquette that you should really follow when doing so.
 We have outlined all of this for you in our complete guide to wild camping, which also lists all of the essentials you will need for your next trip.

 - It doesn’t cost you a penny;

 - You can choose the perfect spot that you want, and not be told where to go;